Fierce Elegy

 To consider wounds that grow through life, illuminate,

-to be able to say, I was here
+and expand into a primal struggleto be able to say, I was here

 an everyday annunciation the wound lifts from sorrow,

-and it grows, taking years to love
+and it grows, taking years to lovea wound in all its glory

 One might question such an affirmation: do we ever truly love loss?
-It’s hard to know the answer, but calling the simple affirmative “I was here” an annunciation, with that word’s religious connotations, shows a wonderful humility, as if to say, maybe grace is nothing more complicated than our ability to endure, our ability to say, I am still here, I have not been destroyed.
+It’s hard to know the answer, but calling the simple affirmative “I was here” an “annunciation,” with that word’s religious connotations, shows a wonderful humility—as if to say, maybe grace is nothing more complicated than our ability to endure, our ability to say, I am still here, I have not been destroyed.

 Published on May 2, 2024